AHO IT Grants Program: Round 2

 If you are successful in obtaining a grant you will be expected to sign these Terms & Conditions

-Neither Housing nor the Federation favour or recommend any particular software supplier.
+Neither Housing nor CHIA NSW favours or recommends any particular software supplier.
 It is therefore essential that ACHPs thoroughly evaluate suppliers and their products as part of their software procurement process.
-The checklist below will help you consider some of the main issues – however it is not possible to include every possible factor in a checklist and each ACHP must make its own independent assessment of whether to purchase housing software and which supplier to choose.
+The checklist will help you consider some of the main issues – however it is not possible to include every possible factor in a checklist and each ACHP must make its own independent assessment of whether to purchase housing software and which supplier to choose.